Moosewala murder: Punjab police to question jailed gangster Bishnoi | Law-Order

 According to the police, Bishnoi's gang was behind the killing.

-At present, Bishnoi is in the custody of the Delhi Police's Special Cell in a case under the Arms Act and other sections related to the assault on a public servant.
+At present, Bishnoi is in custody of the Delhi Police's Special Cell in a case under the Arms Act and other sections related to assault on a public servant.

 Famous Punjabi singer and Congress leader Moosewala was shot dead on Sunday by unidentified assailants in Punjab's Mansa district, a day after the state government curtailed his security cover.